clairton/unoapi-cloud/README.md

 DATA_TTL=seconds of live messages in redis default is a month: 60 * 60 * 24 * 30, put -1 to never expire
 DATA_JID_TTL=seconds of live jid in redis default is a week: 60 * 60 * 24 * 7, put -1 to neve expire
-SESSION_TTL=seconds on live encrypt keys, default is -1 to never expire
+SESSION_TTL=seconds on live encrypt keys, default is -1 to never expire SEND_REPLAY_MESSAGE_TO_DECRYPT=sometimes the first message of de contact was decrypt error, put '.' or some message in can send and reply to retry descript message, default is empty and not send this reply message
 ```

 Config connection to redis to temp save messages and rabbitmq broker.